Fen: The Biology of Peatlands (Rydin) definition

-Biogeochemical features
+Hydrology and biogeochemistry

-Hydrological conditions
+Hydrology

-Hydrologyal conditions, as seen in other wetlands, are a major determinant of fen biota and biogeochemistry.
+Hydrological conditions are a major determinant of fen biota and biogeochemistry.
 Fen soils are constantly inundated because the water table is at or near the surface.
 The result is anaerobic (oxygen-free) soils due to the slow rate at which oxygen diffuses into waterlogged soil.
-Anaerobic soils are ecologically unique because earth's atmosphere is oxygenated, while most terrestrial ecosystems and surface waters are aerobic.
+Anaerobic soils are ecologically unique because Earth's atmosphere is oxygenated, while most terrestrial ecosystems and surface waters are aerobic.
 The anaerobic conditions found in wetland soils result in reduced, rather than oxidized, soil chemistry.

 A hallmark of fens is that a significant portion of their water supply is derived from groundwater (minerotrophy).
 Because hydrology is the dominant factor in wetlands, the chemistry of the groundwater has an enormous effect on the characteristics of the fen it supplies.
 Groundwater chemistry, in turn, is largely determined by the geology of the rocks that the groundwater flows through.
 Thus, the characteristics of a fen, especially its pH, are directly influenced by the type of rocks its groundwater supply contacts. pH is a major factor in determining fen species composition and richness, with more basic fens called "rich" and more acidic fens called "poor."
 Rich fens tend to be highly biodiverse and harbor a number of rare or endangered species, and biodiversity tends to decrease as the richness of fen decreases.

 Fens tend to be found above rocks that are rich in calcium, such as limestone.
 When groundwater flows past calcareous (calcium-rich) rocks like limestone (calcium carbonate), a small amount dissolves and is carried to the fen supplied by the groundwater.
 When calcium carbonate dissolves, it produces bicarbonate and a calcium cation according to the following equilibrium: